-All those tubs of basil-rich pesto available on the supermarket shelves may be convenient, but they can't hold a candle to fresh, homemade pesto made with brilliant in-season basil.
-The only problem is that basil has a bit of a short season.
-When it's big and bushy at the end of summer, giant bundles of this fragrant herb can be had for a song, perfect for making giant batches of pesto.
-And you don't have to eat it all right then, either, since pesto freezes beautifully!
+All those tubs of basil-rich pesto available on the supermarket shelves may be convenient, but they can't hold a candle to fresh, homemade pesto made with in-season basil.
+The only problem is that basil has a bit of a short season, so when it is in peak, you need to grab it (or harvest from your garden) and grab a lot, and then use it right away to make large batches of pesto.
+But don’t worry—you don't have to eat it all at once since pesto freezes beautifully.

-Freezing pesto is super easy.
-As with most things, you freeze it by putting it in the freezer.
-And yet... for the best results there are a few tips to follow.
+Freezing pesto is also super easy.
 There are two ways to go about freezing pesto, each with different end-uses.
-I tend to freeze pesto both in larger amounts (1/2 to 1 cup) that can be tossed with pasta for a quick dinner and smaller amounts (1 to 2 tablespoons) that can be added to other dishes for a burst of basil pesto summer flavor when the weather turns less sunny.
+You can freeze pesto in larger amounts (1/2 to 1 cup) that can be tossed with pasta for a quick dinner, as well as smaller amounts (1 to 2 tablespoons) that can be added to other dishes for a burst of basil pesto summer flavor when the weather turns less warm and sunny.

-While you can freeze pesto in full-batch amounts, I also like to freeze pesto in smaller portions that can be used as quick flavor-enhancers without being the full flavor force of the dish—to swirl in soups or stir into salad dressings, or add a dollop to a bowl of rice.
+While you can freeze pesto in full-batch amounts, it is also convenient to freeze pesto in smaller portions to be used as quick flavor-enhancers (without being the full flavor force of the dish)—swirl in soups or stir into salad dressings, or add a dollop to a bowl of rice.

-To freeze small amounts of pesto: put the pesto into ice cube trays and place in the freezer until solid.
+To freeze small amounts of pesto, put spoonfuls of pesto into ice cube trays and place in the freezer until solid.
 Then transfer the pesto cubes to sealable plastic bags.
-Whenever you want a little hit of summer basil flavor, just toss a cube or two of the pesto ice cubes into soups, toss with pasta, or defrost and spread onto sandwiches.
+Whenever you want a little hit of summer basil flavor, just toss a cube or two into the hot dish; or defrost and spread onto sandwiches.

 In addition to adding a layer of olive oil before freezing a large batch of pesto, you can use another trick to help maintain the basil’s bright green hue.
-For truly brilliantly green pesto, though, you need to start at the beginning: the basil.
-Before whirling the basil leaves into the paste that is pesto, give it a quick dunk in boiling water (a.k.a. blanch it) to "set" its green color for pesto that stays remarkably, beautifully, brilliantly green.
+For truly brilliantly green pesto, you need to start at the beginning: the basil.
+Before whirling the basil leaves in the food processor, give the leaves a quick dunk in boiling water (in other words, blanch it) to "set" its green color that stays, remarkably, a beautiful brilliant green once made into pesto.